Home > Strategy Index > Bearish Trading Strategies

 Writing covered puts is a bearish options trading strategy involving the writing of put options while shorting the obligated shares of the underlying stock.

-Profit for the covered put write is limited and maximum gain is equal to the premiums received for the options sold.
+Profit for the covered put option strategy is limited and maximum gain is equal to the premiums received for the options sold.

 The formula for calculating maximum profit is given below: